What we do?

 If the parties do not agree to mediation and/or the complaint is not resolved, the file will be given to a Human Rights Specialist to investigate the complaint.
 The Specialist will not have had any previous involvement with the case.

 The Human Rights Specialist will ask the Respondent(s) to file a formal Reply to the complaint, within 60 days of the referral to investigation.
-The Complainant is given a chance to respond to the Reply if they so choose and respond to Reply via Rebuttal.
+The Complainant is given a chance to respond to the Reply, if they so choose.
 The Human Rights Specialist may also ask the parties for any other documents, the names of potential witnesses and signed statements, where necessary.

 The Human Rights Specialist will then review and investigate the complaint to the extent warranted in the circumstances.
 The investigation will be thorough, neutral and unbiased.
 Both the Complainant and the Respondent(s) can respond to the investigation before the Human Rights Commissioners review the complaint.